Skip to Content

 Safety

-In our opinion Ranomafana is safe to visit.
-Especially so on an organized tour.
+In our opinion, Ranomafana National Park is safe to visit, especially on an organized tour.
 The park is one of the more popular ones in the country and there is no cause for concern.
-As anywhere in the world, some crime exists in Madagascar and tends to be in urban centers, so normal safety procedures should be followed when visiting towns and cities.
-Read ‘Cities & Urban Areas: Safety Precautions’ below for more information
+As anywhere in the world, some crime exists in Madagascar but it tends to be in urban centers.
+Normal safety procedures should be followed when visiting towns and cities.
+Read ‘Cities & Urban Areas: Safety Precautions’ below for more information.

-For current information about safety in Madagascar, it is worth reading the government travel advisories (see the ‘Safety & Security – Madagascar’ link below)..
+For current information about safety in Madagascar, read the government travel advisories (see the ‘Governments’ Travel Advice for Madagascar’ link below).

 Malaria & Vaccinations

-Some standard vaccinations are recommended to anybody travelling to Madagascar.
-Consult your doctor or travel clinic ahead of time.
-Also inquire about antimalarials as there are several types on the market.
+Consult your doctor or travel clinic about the recommended vaccinations before traveling to Madagascar.
+Also ask about antimalarials as there are several types on the market.
 Malaria is a concern in Madagascar and in Ranomafana in particular.
-Aside from taking antimalarials, it pays to bring appropriate clothing to cover up at night when mosquitoes are active.
-Also bring a good mosquito repellent (those containing DEET are best).
+Aside from taking antimalarials, you should use mosquito repellent (those containing DEET are most effective) and cover up with long-sleeved tops and long trousers at night when mosquitoes are active.

 Wildlife Viewing

-There are no risks attached to wildlife viewing in Madagascar as there are no dangerous mammals.
-There are venomous spiders and scorpions but bites are very rare.
-Unfortunately, leaches are common in all rainforests in Madagascar, including Ranomafana.
-They are a nuisance, but totally harmless.
-To limit their ability to attach themselves onto your skin it is recommended to put your trousers inside long socks.
+There are no dangerous mammals in Madagascar.
+There are venomous spiders and scorpions, but bites and stings are very rare.
+Unfortunately, leeches are common in all rainforests in Madagascar, including Ranomafana.
+They are a nuisance but harmless.
+To stop them attaching onto your skin, tuck your trousers into long socks.
 For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.

 Want To Visit Ranomafana NP?